jungg02/University-Marketplace-Chatbot/README.md

 ## Assumptions
 - Assume that the context for this marketplace is set in Singapore.
 - Assume that most universities in Singapore follow the same general guidelines on prohibited items in student accomodations.
 - Assume that the marketplace already has an existing user base of both buyers and sellers.
+- Assume that there is a team of human moderators ready to attend to any escalation of events.